ajschrier/Projects/Numbers/README.md

 **Tax Calculator** – Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.
 * needs formatting and rounding corrections
+* needs unit tests

+**Mortgage Calculator** – Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
+Also figure out how long it will take the user to pay back the loan.
+* fix calculation
+* unit tests

 ### Remaining